Azure-Samples/azure-sql-db-change-stream-debezium/README.md

 If prefer a more lean and quick easy to start using Debezium, you can just use the [Debezium Docker Image](https://github.com/debezium/docker-images), that provide anything you need to run a test instance of Debezium.
 Event simpler than that, just make sure you have [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose) installed.

-#### Configuring Environment
+#### Configure Environment

 Docker Compose will use `.env` to get the enviroment variables values used in the `.yaml` configuration file.
-The provided `.env` file look like the followin:
+The provided `.env.template` file look like the followin:

 ```bash
 DEBEZIUM_VERSION=0.10